How to: Upload (Advanced)

 In the above example, we assume that the functions invoked for c2c calls are handling errors as discussed in the errors guide.

-• Add newly created files for upload.
+• Adding newly created files to the upload queue

 Python